crownprogaming/brackette/README.md

 ![logo]("logoHere.png")

-Brackette allows you to manage your E-Sport tournaments with ease!
-With built a built in bracket system, tournament registration, event configuration and much more tools to allow you to run your tournament with the most ease as possible !
+Brackette allows you to manage your eSports tournaments with ease!
+With built a built in bracket system, tournament registration, event configuration and many more tools that allow you to run your tournament with the most ease as possible!

 How to use Brackette
 -------------